A Modern Salome

 A Modern Salome is a lost 1920 American silent drama film directed by Leonce Perret and starring Hope Hampton.
 It was produced and distributed by Metro Pictures.
 The film is based on the 1891 Oscar Wilde play Salome.

+Plot

 A display advert of the time states: "Her fancy swept her back through the ages, and she was dancing before king Herod for the head of John the Baptist.
 Yet she was a modern woman, a hot-house product of Twentieth Century Society."